 Site preparation costs are all amounts properly chargeable to a capital account that are necessary to implement a site's investigation, remediation, or qualification for a COC.

 Site preparation costs include costs of:

-- excavation; - · demolition; - activities undertaken under the oversight of the Department of Labor or in accordance with standards established by the Department of Health to remediate and dispose of regulated materials including asbestos, lead, or polychlorinated biphenyls; - environmental consulting; - engineering; - legal costs; - transportation, disposal, treatment, or containment of contaminated soil; - · remediation measures taken to address contaminated soil vapor; - · cover systems consistent with applicable regulations; - physical support of excavation; - dewatering and other work to facilitate or enable remediation activities; - sheeting, shoring, and other engineering controls required to prevent off-site migration of contamination from the qualified site or migrating onto the qualified site; and - the costs of fencing, temporary electric wiring, scaffolding, and security facilities until the time the COC is issued.
+- · excavation; - · demolition: - activities undertaken under the oversight of the Department of Labor or in accordance with standards established by the Department of Health to remediate and dispose of regulated materials including asbestos, lead, or polychlorinated biphenyls; - · environmental consulting; - · engineering; - legal costs; - transportation, disposal, treatment, or containment of contaminated soil: - · remediation measures taken to address contaminated soil vapor; - · cover systems consistent with applicable regulations; - · physical support of excavation; - dewatering and other work to facilitate or enable remediation activities; - sheeting, shoring, and other engineering controls required to prevent off-site migration of contamination from the qualified site or migrating onto the qualified site; and - the costs of fencing, temporary electric wiring, scaffolding, and security facilities until the time the COC is issued.

-Site preparation includes all costs paid or incurred within 60 months after the last day of the tax year for which the COC is issued that are necessary for compliance with the COC or subsequent modifications thereof, or the remedial program defined in such COC including but not limited to institutional controls, engineering controls, an approved site management plan, and an environmental easement with respect to the qualified site.
+Site preparation includes all costs paid or incurred that are necessary for compliance with the COC or subsequent modifications thereof, or the remedial program defined in such COC including but not limited to institutional controls, engineering controls, an approved site management plan, and an environmental easement with respect to the qualified site.
 Site preparation cost does not include the costs of foundation systems that exceed the cover system requirements in the regulations applicable to the qualified site.